ragibson/SMS-MMS-deduplication/README.md

 This is a simple tool to remove duplicate text messages from XML backups of the "SMS Backup & Restore" format.

+Note: I am still performing some experiments to test the differences between various backup agents from my personal use case.

 ## Usage

 The usage of this tool is extremely simple and can handle files of several